Estimated reading time: 17 minutes

 CBB Published Posts

-If you would like to share a story via a Fan Question please ensure that there is minimum 500 words and lots of details…we love details!
+If you would like to share a story via a Fan Question, please ensure that there are a minimum 500 words and lots of details…we love details!

 Contact me for more info at email@example.com

-Top Post This Week: How much should my grocery budget be?
+- How much should my grocery budget be?

-If your story gets featured you get two ballots in the yearly draw for a PC Financial Gift Card and at least one ballot for emailing me your entry.
-Either way, you get a ballot in the draw.
+If your story gets featured, you get two ballots in the yearly draw for a PC Financial Gift Card and at least one ballot for emailing me your entry.

-Spotlight on finance
+Spotlight on Finance

 You can always make more money, but you only have a set number of days to make more memories.

-Obviously making money is important to just about everyone but when it becomes more of an obsession and takes away from your life you become unbalanced.
+Making money is essential to just about everyone, but when it becomes more of an obsession and takes away from your life, you become unbalanced.

-I have a second Facebook page called The Free Recipe Depot where I exclusively share recipes from Food Bloggers around the world.
+I have a second Facebook page called The Free Recipe Depot, where I exclusively share recipes from Food Bloggers worldwide.

-Top DIY project
+Top DIY Project

-She’s a mom of 5 children and love crafts and it shows with this pretty cool idea which you can give away as a gift during the holidays.
+She’s a mom of 5 children and loves crafts, and it shows with this pretty cool idea that you can give away as a gift during the holidays.

 Always begin and end your day with a SMILE!- Mr.CBB

-Every week I get thousands of people visit Canadian Budget Binder because they did a search online and found my blog.
+Every week, I get thousands of people to visit the Canadian Budget Binder because they did a search online and found my blog.

 Most times funny, Sometimes serious.

 - Can coupons expire in Canada?– Could you imagine if they didn’t?
-Yes almost all do unless marked No Expiry.
+Yes, almost all do unless marked No Expiry.

 - How to make a bit of money fast?– Bring back your empties!

-- Does Food Basics have PC Points– Um, No but if you use your PC Master Card you will get points.
+- Does Food Basics have PC Points– Um, No, but if you use your PC Master Card, you will get points.

 Don’t forget to Follow me on Social Media and Subscribe to the blog